samuelsimoes/samuelsimoes.github.com/_posts/2016-02-01-facebook-flux-and-mvc.markdown

 The one way data flow is one of the best insights of Flux, if you think it's what happens on your server request lifecycle and this works pretty well, the user on printed HTML in the browser make some action (click link, submit form and so on) that triggers a request, the server processes it and returns a new HTML with the "new state" and the cycle goes on.

 Until recently nobody had brought it to the client side.
-The one way flow makes easy track how things works and happens on your app.
+The one way flow makes easy track how things work and happens on your app.

 We can't forget about the concern separation that is also another good part.